 Maybe not!
-We haven't seen this for several years, but from time to time companies offer half-price on sorghum seed for replanting failed cotton, but the net cost difference at the above seeding rates (~2 lbs./A for dryland) is minimal.
+We haven't seen this for several years, but from time to time companies offer half-price on sorghum seed for replanting failed cotton (or if you planted a certain cotton with a technology fee), but the net cost difference at the above seeding rates (~2 lbs./A for dryland) is minimal.
 If it causes you to pick an inferior hybrid, then it is NOT a good deal.
-I don't think the good hybrids are going to go on sale.
-Pick your hybrid first and ignore the half-price seed-or earnestly any seed cost in grain sorghum!
+Don't expect the good hybrids to go on sale.
+Pick your hybrid first and ignore the discount seed-or earnestly any seed cost in grain sorghum!
 Once you are ready to decide among two or three hybrids only then consider lower cost.
 If the hybrid you chose costs a little more to plant per acre, shrug it off and plant the hybrid you selected.